leafspark/thinkacademy/README.md

 View as raw for correct formatting because I'm too lazy to use markdown.

 (Gonna be split into separate pages soon)
-Unpack the agar files (Electron app)
+Unpack the asar files (Electron app)
+"npx @electron/asar extract app.asar ."
+Windows command (Node.js required)

 Once installed use Chromium DevTools to examine

 Why?
 Because this garbage is horrible, laggy and the app sucks.